-There are two options when analyzing a portfolio, one is to evaluate costs and the other is to evaluate resources.
-This section will cover costs and the following section will cover resources.
-Since portfolio analysis is about choosing the right mix of projects, when you are evaluating costs you are considering the budgeted cost of a proposed group of projects.
+There are two options when analyzing a portfolio: evaluate costs or evaluate resources.
+This section covers costs, and the next section covers resources.
+Since portfolio analysis is about choosing the right mix of projects, when you are evaluating costs, you are considering the budgeted cost of a proposed group of projects.
 These projects may or may not be selected for further planning and schedule development.

-In this section we want to review the efficient frontier of projects against cost and strategic alignment.
-Project displays different ways to view and edit the selected projects including in a scatter chart where you can also adjust the budget and review the impact to the portfolio.
+In this section, we review the efficient frontier of projects against cost and strategic alignment.
+Project displays different ways to view and edit the selected projects, including in a scatter chart where you can also adjust the budget and review the impact to the portfolio.

 Baseline Cost Scenario

 The first time you create and save your portfolio analysis, that portfolio analysis becomes the baseline scenario.
-This will automatically be maintained so you can compare the baseline with your desired scenario (if you choose to create one).
-The baseline cost scenario is especially useful if you review the portfolio later when projects are in-progress or finished and you wish to evaluate how your budget compares with actual costs or costs to date.
+This scenario is automatically maintained so you can compare the baseline with your desired scenario (if you choose to create one).
+The baseline cost scenario is especially useful if you review the portfolio later when projects are in progress or finished to evaluate how your budget compares with actual costs or costs to date.

-You must have values entered in your primary cost constraint field for this baseline cost scenario to be useful.
+For this baseline cost scenario to be useful, you must have values entered in your primary cost constraint field.

 To create a baseline cost scenario: